subuser-security/subuser/README.rst

  * Git

- * X11 and the xauth utility (You almost certainly have this)
+ * X11 - X.Org X server - and the xauth utility (You almost certainly have this)

  * sudo (if you don't want to become a member of the docker group)